GregDoming/movietakehome/README.md

   - A user page to display different categories like "Favorites", "Wishlist", and "Owned" movies.
   - Ensure to add a feature to check movie IDs if persisting movies.
 Refer to [TMDB API](https://developer.themoviedb.org/reference/changes-movie-list).

+- **Dark Mode:**
+  - Add a toggle switch to enable dark mode for the application.

+- **Movie Details Page:**
+  - Create a detailed view for each movie that displays additional information such as cast, crew, ratings, and trailers.

+- **User Authentication:**
+  - Implement user authentication using JWT.
+Users can sign up, log in, and manage their movie collections.

+- **Search History:**
+  - Keep a history of recent searches and allow users to quickly repeat a previous search.

+- **Responsive Design:**
+  - Ensure the application is fully responsive and works well on all device sizes.

+- **Improved UI/UX:**
+  - Enhance the user interface and experience with animations and better styling.
+  -
+- **Highlighting current pagination page:**
+  - Better user experience

+- **Pagination:**
+  - Add a previous and next to pagination
+  - For results that have a lot of pages only show 5ish pagination buttons and add a ...to jump to a page
+  - When on a page prefetch the next and previous page (if exists)
 ---

 Feel free to contribute to this project by forking the repository and creating pull requests.
 For any issues or feature requests, please open an issue on GitHub.

+---

+By incorporating these additional features and enhancements, you can make your Movie App more user-friendly, feature-rich, and visually appealing.